zinaemilian/CoinMarketCapUI-Automation/README.md

 Reports
 //see the logs and click the url displaying on the log in order to see Cucumber Reports or
-//go to the path target/MyReports after finishing execution
+//go to the path target after finishing execution and 'open with finder' the html reports in order to make sure the html report are displaying on the browser